groboclown/java-retval/docs/index.md

 The library provides some simple problem classes to get you started.
 However, a more refined problem definitions can make for clearer error reporting.

 All problem classes must implement the `Problem` interface.
-Because problems usually come from a user source, the additional interface `SouredProblem` provides an example for adding additional information to the problem.
+Because problems usually come from a user source, the additional interface `SourcedProblem` provides an example for adding additional information to the problem.
 You may find that you want a more robust problem source, perhaps a complex structure that includes both a source file and a path to a location in a Json document.

 The library doesn't put limitations on what your problem classes should be, but on the other hand, it doesn't provide much functionality for robust problems.
 Future versions may include a larger variety of built-in problem classes.